MGS88/AIO_OpenStack_Stein/README.md

 127.0.0.1:222
 username/password: openstack/openstack

-if you whant the host to take new dhcp please execute:
+if you want the host to take new dhcp please execute:
 $ sudo dhclient
 then execute:
 $ ip a